DigiJo/joejohnston.co.uk/src/pages/writing/5-best-chinese-takeaways-in-North-Belfast/index.md

 Salty, spicy, wholesome goodness (badness).
 Chinese takeaway fuels the average Belfast household at least once per week - a monumental staple in our diet.
 But what are the best Chinese takeaways in North Belfast?

 North Belfast is a beautiful part of the city with the Cavehill, Belfast Castle, and annual riots entertaining the eye.
-It's also were I was born and raised, so I'm fully qualified to present the best Chinese takeaways, North Belfast has to offer.
+It's also where I was born and raised, so I'm fully qualified to present the best Chinese takeaways, North Belfast has to offer.

 TL:DR - If you have no time to read the full post, I've included my top 5 below: